fjebaker/nkt/README.md

     [--reinit]                Only create missing files and write missing configuration options.
+    [--reinit-all]            Opens and rewrite the ENTIRE nkt topology system.
+Useful for reformatting JSON or applying modifications.
+Not for general use.
     [--force]                 Force initializtion.
 Danger: this will overwrite *all* topology files.
 ```